badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 ### Q22- What information could you gain from a box-plot?
 - It is also known as a box-and-whisker plot.
-- It is useful for quickly understanding the range, central tendency, variability, and outliers within a dataset.
+- It is a valuable tool in exploratory data analysis for quickly summarizing the distribution, central tendency, variability, and presence of outliers in a datase.
+- It provides insights into the shape and characteristics of the data that can aid in understanding its underlying patterns and making informed decisions in statistical analysis.
 - It provides several key pieces of information about a dataset:
     - **Median:** the line inside the box represents the median (50th percentile) of the data, showing the central tendency.
     - **Spread:** the length of the box (interquartile range, IQR) indicates the spread of the middle 50% of the data.
 The longer the box, the greater the variability in the data.